keeema/alkalic/README.md

 # alkalic

-Simple Progressive Web Application for searching food and its pH.
+Simple application for searching food and its pH.